Physical Education

 COURSE REQUIREMENTS

 Minimum grade 6 GCSE in Science and grade 6 GCSE in PE.
-A hard-working and committed approach to the subject and a drive to study across multiple concepts outside of class lessons are a necessity.
+A passionate and committed approach to the subject and a drive to study beyond the curriculum.